Saturday, August 17, 2024

 In a nod to the times in which this story is written, he sails to Britain aboard an ocean liner, and we pick up the story with him just about to arrive in Southhampton.
 He decides to impress the local crowd with a display of his prowess on the bike and arranges with the Captain to jump his bike from the deck to the dock thirty feet away.

-Tornado Jones looks confident, but as soon as he takes off the ramp it becomes clear that he won't make it.
+Tornado Jones looks confident, but as soon as he takes off the ramp, it becomes clear that he won't make it.
 In the final panel of the story, he crashes hard into the side of the dock, where one onlooker has the gall to say he might even be dead.

-I highly doubt he will be dead, son, this is his first appearance in the comic, and it wouldn't be much of a story if he dies in the first issue.
+I highly doubt he will be dead, son.
+This is his first appearance in the comic, and it wouldn't be much of a story if he died in the first issue.
 Oh dear, what would the readers think?
 What this reader thinks is that this story is covering a lot of similar ground to Tallon Of The Track, the story that it is replacing in the comic.
-Fast bikes, a smattering of stunts, the same artist, there were panels here that felt like they could have existed in either story.
+Fast bikes, a smattering of stunts, the same artist- there were panels here that felt like they could have existed in either story.
 This familiarity helps give the story a jumpstart, and I already have a good feel for the story being told.
 Tornado Jones isn't the same type of compelling character as Jo Tallon, but he does have his own charm that holds the story together, at least so far.
-This story drew heavily from the period in which it was written, and it was a time warp to see people travelling between Briain and Australia by liner, along with the talk of everything being bigger in Australia.
+This story drew heavily from the period in which it was written, and it was a time warp to see people travelling between Britain and Australia by liner, along with the talk of everything being bigger in Australia.
 It once again highlighted the love affair that Britain seemed to have with Australia at the time, and as a proud New Zealander, I can only watch on bitterly as Australia is portrayed as the land of plenty.
 I shall carry my grudge onto the rugby field.
 I am reluctant to read too much into the first issue of a new story, and I do have some reservations about the potential silliness that could unfold with a stuntman for whom everything goes wrong.
 I love humour in my comics just as much as the next man (I refer you to my love of Hot Shot Hamish), but I wouldn't want to see this become a series of failed stunts.
 Only time will tell how they play this, and I have faith that it will be a well-balanced story with plenty of laughs along the way.
 The Tiger writers have never let me down before, and I will read on confidently.

 Rating: 6/10